Plan your personal exit strategy!

 First, you may want to type in a start and/or end location -- your home address, a hotel or friend's address, etc. -- so they will be incorporated into the route.
 Type each into the "Add Your Own Addresses" field and click "Add to Route."
 When you do, each address appears in the "Places in Route" list (but not yet as a pushpin on the map).
 To add more than one address, delete the text in the "Add Your Own Addresses" field, and type in a second one, and again for as many addresses as you need.
 Don't worry, you can rearrange the order later.

 [RA Sez: You can also type in addresses for places we don't know about or haven't mapped.
 If they turn out to be great, send us a tip and we may add them.]

 Places in Route

 Now add places to your route.
 On the map, click on any pushpin, then select "+ Add to route."
 You can also select from the My Sights list below the map.
 As you select each place, it is added to the Places in Route box.
-Use the buttons at the bottom of the Places in Route box to move selected places up or down, or to remove places.

 You can adjust the order or remove places, and click the "Update Route" button.